First Officer's log, stardate 50614.2. Ensign Kaplan and I are returning to Voyager after

 JANEWAY: Let's hear it.

-regret that we forced Commander Chakotay to assist us but it was necessary for
+Borg ship.
+We regret that we forced Commander Chakotay to assist us but

-our survival.
-His link with the co-operative has now been severed.
-Our lasting
+it was necessary for our survival.
+His link with the cooperative has

 [Sickbay]

-EMH: His neuropeptide levels have returned to normal.
+His neuropeptide levels have returned to normal.

 JANEWAY: And there are no residual traces of the link?